 On a principal committee, non-voting members are appointed by the President and the members of the relevant committee at the beginning of the States four-year term.
 The recruitment process is determined by the committee – sometimes the role is advertised, sometimes the committee approaches suitable candidates.

-Once the committee has made its choice, it submits the name(s) to the States of Deliberation for information.
+Once the committee has made its choice, it submits the name(s) to the States of Deliberation in a Billet for information.

 If you wish to be considered as a non-voting member you need to be ready when committees are being formed at the beginning of a new States term.
-You need to work out who is likely to become the President of the committee that you are interested in and make a personal approach to them.
+You could wait for the Non-States Member roles to be advertised but if there is a particular committee you are interested in it is worth making a personal approach to its President once it is clear who that is likely to be.

 You can resign at any time.
 The committee is under no obligation to replace you.
 You will stand down at the end of the four year States term alongside the rest of your committee.

 Process for Scrutiny Management Committee and States Trading Supervisory Board

 At the beginning of a new States term (or shortly after, for continuity), the roles of voting member on the Scrutiny Management Committee and the States Trading Supervisory Board are advertised.
 You will be asked for your CV and a covering letter.
 Applications will be shortlisted and if you are successful, you will be invited for an interview.
 If you are selected, your name will be included in a Billet and you will be proposed for election in the States of Deliberation.
 Deputies may propose additional candidates from the floor so your appointment is not guaranteed – you may need to win a vote.

 You will stand down at the end of the four year States term alongside the rest of your committee.